-- " More students ages 12-18 were victims of theft at school than away from school in 2006 (Indicator 2).
-In 2006, 34 thefts per 1,000 students occurred at school compared to 25 thefts per 1,000 students that occurred away from school.4 - In 2007, 4 percent of students ages 12-18 reported being victimized at school during the previous 6 months: 3 percent reported theft,4 and 2 percent reported violent victimization5 (Indicator 3).
-Less than half of a percent of students reported serious violent victimization.6 - In 2007, 10 percent of male students in grades 9-12 reported being threatened or injured with a weapon on school property in the past year, compared to 5 percent of female students (Indicator 4). - " Higher percentages of Black students (10 percent) and Hispanic students (9 percent) reported being threatened or injured with a weapon on school property than White students (7 percent) and American Indian/Alaska Native students (6 percent) (Indicator 4). - In the 2003-04 school year, a greater percentage of teachers in city schools reported being threatened with injury or physically attacked than teachers in suburban, town, or rural schools (Indicator 5).
-In city schools, 10 percent of teachers were threatened with injury by students, compared to 6 percent of teachers in suburban schools, 5 percent of teachers in town schools, and 5 percent of teachers in rural schools. - A greater percentage of secondary school teachers (8 percent) reported being threatened with injury by a student than elementary school teachers (6 percent) (Indicator 5).
-However, a greater percentage of elementary school teachers (4 percent) reported having been physically attacked than secondary school teachers (2 percent). - A greater percentage of public than private school teachers reported being threatened with injury (7 vs. 2 percent) or physically attacked (4 vs. 2 percent) by students in school (Indicator 5).
-Among teachers in city schools, generally, there were at least five times as many public school teachers as private school teachers who reported being threatened with injury (12 vs. 2 percent), and at least four times as many public school
+- " In 2007, the rates for theft3 and violent crime4 were higher at school than away from school.
+In that year, students were victims of 31 thefts per 1,000 students at school, compared to 21 thefts per 1,000 students away from school.
+At school there were 26 violent crimes per 1,000 students, compared to 20 violent crimes per 1,000 students away from school (Indicator 2). - " Although there was an overall decline in the victimization rates for students ages 12-18 at school between 1992 and 2007, there was no measurable difference in the rate of crime at school between 2004 and 2007.
+Between 1992 and 2007 the rate of crime for students away from school declined (Indicator 2). - In 2007, 4 percent of students ages 12-18 reported being victimized at school during the previous 6 months: 3 percent reported theft,3 and 2 percent reported violent victimization4 (Indicator 3).
+Less than half of a percent of students reported serious violent victimization.5 - " In 2007, 10 percent of male students in grades 9-12 reported being threatened or injured with a weapon on school property in the past year, compared to 5 percent of female students (Indicator 4). - Higher percentages of Black students (10 percent) and Hispanic students (9 percent) reported being threatened or injured with a weapon on school property than White students (7 percent) and American Indian/Alaska Native students (6 percent) (Indicator 4). - During the 2007-08 school year, a greater percentage of teachers in city schools (10 percent) reported being threatened with injury than teachers in town schools (7 percent) and suburban or rural schools (6 percent each) (Indicator 5).
+A greater percentage of teachers in city schools (5 percent) and suburban schools (4 percent) reported being physically attacked, compared to teachers in rural schools (3 percent). - A greater percentage of secondary school teachers (8 percent) reported being threatened with injury by a student than elementary school teachers (7 percent) (Indicator 5).
+However, a greater percentage of elementary school teachers (6 percent) reported being physically attacked than secondary school teachers (2 percent).